canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

     "tag:derper": ["group:derper"],
   },
   "acls": [
-    // ACL01 users can access internal servers, but only over ssh {
+    // ACL01 users can access internal servers and derper, but only over ssh {
       "action": "accept",
       "src": ["group:users"],
       "dst": [
         "tag:internal:22",
+        "tag:derper:22",
       ]
     },
     // ACL02 user1 is an admin, and can access derper machines, and other ports on internal servers